-The purpose of the Employment Equity Act 55 of 1998 (“the Act”) is to achieve equity in the workplace, ensures that all employees receive equal opportunities and that employees are treated fairly by their employers.
-The Acts protects employees, and their rights, from any form of discrimination from employers.
+The purpose of the Employment Equity Act 55 of 1998 (“the Act”) is to achieve equity in the workplace, ensure that all employees receive equal opportunities and that employees are treated fairly by their employers.
+The Act protects employees, and their rights, from any form of discrimination from employers.

 The Act ensures that designated groups have equal opportunities in finding employment in South Africa.

 What is the purpose of the Employment Equity Act?